-Cat Scratch Disease or sometimes called cat scratch fever is an infection cause by a lick, scratch or bite from an infected animal, most often cats and kittens.
-This bacteria is transmitted through the feces (poop) of infected fleas.
+Cat Scratch Disease, also known as cat scratch fever or Bartonella, is caused by a bacterial infection you can get from a lick, scratch or bite from an infected animal, most often cats and kittens.

 VCA Animal Hospitals: Caring for Kids: |